Broken Dental Night Guards

-Sentinel Mouthguard Warranty
+Sentinel Mouthguard Warranty Information

 Keep in mind that the Sentinel warranty and return policy is unlike any other.
 We stand by our products and will always work with you to your absolute satisfaction.
-This means that if you are dissatisfied with your product for any reason, you can either contact Sentinel within 90 days for a full refund or opt to continue working with us until you get a great fitting guard.
+This means that if you are dissatisfied with your product for any reason, you can either contact Sentinel within 30 days for a full refund or opt to continue working with us until you get a great fitting guard.
 Our commitment to you is 100% satisfaction.

-If your night guard becomes defective and/or wears down before stated timeframe (see below) we will replace at no additional cost to you (upon receipt of defective/worn night guard and original invoice).
+If your night guard becomes defective and/or wears down before stated time frame (see below) we will replace at no additional cost to you (upon receipt of defective/worn night guard and original invoice).

-Hard Dental Night Guard– 24 months from date you received your night guard in the mail
+Hard Dental Night Guard– 12 months from date you received your night guard in the mail

-Dual laminated/hybrid night guard– 24 months from date you received your night guard in the mail
+Dual laminated/hybrid night guard– 12 months from date you received your night guard in the mail

 What if a Night Guard Breaks While you are Sleeping?